 The celebration of Eid-al-Fitr occurs at the conclusion to the Holy Month of Ramadan.

-The dates for 2022 will move forward approximately 10 days with Eid al Fitr expected to fall from 1 May to 5 May 2022.
+The dates for 2024 will move forward approximately 10 days with Eid al Fitr expected to fall from 11 April to 14 April 2024.

 What do I need to know as a visitor to Abu Dhabi during Eid?

 Muslims will gather in mosques or open spaces and offer two units of prayer – called “Rakat”.
-The prayers are followed by a sermon, in which the Imam asks for forgiveness, mercy, and peace for every being across the world.
+The prayers are followed by a sermon, in which the Imam asks for forgiveness, mercy, and peace for everyone worldwide.

 Along with exchanging Eid greetings and feasting with family, another important element of the Eid celebrations is giving money to the poor (known as ‘Zakat al-Fitr‘).